Planarian: Nervous system

 The planarian nervous systems consists of a bilobed shaped cerebral ganglion that is referred to as the planarian brain.
 Longitudinal ventral nerve chords extend from the brain to the tail.
 Transverse nerves, commissure, connect the ventral nerve chords forming ladder-like nerve system.
 The brain has been shown to exhibit spontaneous electrophysiological oscillations, similar to the electroencephalographic (EEG) activity of other animals.

-The planarian has a soft, flat, wedge-shaped body that may be black, brown, blue, gray, or white.
-The blunt, triangular head has two ocelli (eyespots), pigmented areas that are sensitive to light.
+The Planarian has a soft, flat, wedge-shaped body that may be black, brown, blue, gray, or white.
+The blunt, triangular head has two ocelli (eyepots), pigmented areas that are sensitive to light.
 There are two auricles (earlike projections) at the base of the head, which are sensitive to touch and the presence of certain chemicals.
 The mouth is located in the middle of the underside of the body, which is covered with hairlike projections (cilia).
 There are no circulatory or respiratory systems; oxygen enters and carbon dioxide leaves the planarian's body by diffusing through the body wall.